hackerzhuli/com.hackerzhuli.code/MessagingProtocol.md

 ### Client Registration
 1. Client sends any message to Unity's messaging port
-2. Unity registers the client's endpoint and timestamp
+2. This package registers the client's endpoint
-3. Unity responds appropriately based on message type
+3. This package responds appropriately based on message type
 4. Client must send messages within 4 seconds to stay registered

 ### Heartbeat Mechanism
 - Send `Ping` message to Unity
-- Unity responds with `Pong` message
+- this package responds with `Pong` message
 - Clients are automatically removed after 4 seconds of inactivity

+### Online/Offline and Domain Reload
+When domain reload starts(typically along with compilation), this package is disabled due to Unity's mechanism.
+Socket will be disposed and this package can't receive messages for a while(domain reload can take up to a minute depending on the project).

+Once domain reload finishes, this package will be enabled and socket will be recreated.
+And previous clients will be preserved.
+But messages that are not handled or not received at all(when this package is offline) will not be processed.

 ### Large Message Handling (TCP Fallback)